ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 - RAM: 64 GB -> 256 GB

 Additionally, the physical machines have InfiniBand, which should reduce overhead when accessing storage.

+### H100 GPUs removed

+The PI who owned the single Hive node with H100s has withdrawn it.
+This means Hive no longer has any H100 available to be used in `low`.